 "Our time in Egypt itself, was truly special.
 We count ourselves among the lucky few who get to have a more meaningful scholarly, educational experience, as opposed to a strictly touristic/consumerist visit.
 All the arrangements – hotels, in-country travel, local guides, restaurants - could not have been better." - Sarah and Jean-Pierre Lafare

 Professor Bob Brier received his Ph.D from the University of North Carolina.
 He is not only one of the nation’s leading Egyptologists, but a brilliant lecturer and storyteller.
 He is professor of philosophy at the C.W.
 Post Campus of Long Island University and the author of several books including The Murder of Tutankhamen: A True Story (Berkley Books, 1998), The Daily Life of the Ancient Egyptians (Greenwood Press, 1999) and The Secret of the Great Pyramid: How One Man's Obsession Led to the Solution of Ancient Egypt's Greatest Mystery (Harper Collins, 2008).
 Professor Brier has served as director of the "Egyptology Today" program of the National Endowment for the Humanities, and as host of the Learning Channel series, The Great Egyptians.
-He has twice been selected as a Fulbright Scholar, and has received Long Island University’s David Newton Award for Teaching Excellence in recognition of his achievements as a lecturer.
-Bob is a featured lecturer on The Teaching Company series, and a wonderful teacher with a special flair for evoking the distant past in ways that make it seem vividly present.
+A popular lecturer for The Great Courses, not for credit seminars for lifelong learners, he has twice been selected as a Fulbright Scholar, and has received Long Island University’s David Newton Award for Teaching Excellence in recognition of his achievements.
+He is a wonderful teacher with a special flair for evoking the distant past in ways that make it seem vividly present.

 Patricia Remler is an author, photographer, and art historian.
 She was the Researcher for four important Learning Channel documentaries - the three-part Pyramids, Tombs, and Mummies, the six-part series The Great Egyptians, the one hour Napoleon's Obsession: The Quest for Egypt, and the three-part series Unwrapped, The Mysterious World of Mummies.
 She is the author of Egyptian Mythology A - Z.